 Power Automate provides workflows to orchestrate across services using connectors.
 Flows can be triggered to run when events occur in other systems and services or scheduled to run at a specific time.
 Users can also interact with Flows in the mobile app by pressing virtual buttons.

 Power BI allows you to make sense of your data through interactive, real-time dashboards and unlock insights to make business decisions and take actions drive your business forward.

 Common Data Service

 A cloud scale datastore to manage data used by business applications.
 Data is stored within a set of entities.
 An initial schema is defined by the Common Data Model.
 Common Data Service provides built-in capabilities for business rules, workflows, calculated and rollup fields and more.

 An open-sourced definition of standard entities that represent commonly used concepts and activities.
 Every Common Data Service database starts with the entities defined as “core”.
 Application builders can add their own custom entities to support specific business scenarios.

 There are 200+ connectors that make it easy for application builders to connect to both Microsoft and 3rd party services, from Dynamics 365 to Dropbox.
 The connectors allow Canvas Apps and Flows to easily use API (application programming interfaces) services with limited developer knowledge.
 Custom connectors can also be configured to allow use of APIs that aren’t covered by the public connectors.

-On-premises gateway allows PowerApps, Flow and Power BI to reach back to on-premises resources to support hybrid integration scenarios.
+On-premises gateway allows PowerApps, Power Automate and Power BI to reach back to on-premises resources to support hybrid integration scenarios.
 The gateway leverages Azure Service Bus relay technology to security allow access to on-premise resources.